projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

    $ git checkout v0.5

 .. note::
-   You can switch to other release with the command ``git checkout v0.x`` if needed.
+   You can switch to other version with the command ``git checkout`` if needed.

 Build SOS and LaaG image: